anik3tra0/javascript30/javascriptDrumKit/readme.md

 ### Things Learnt
 - Key Events
 - Playing audio
-- Listening to events i.e. In this case the transitionend event
+- Listening to events i.e. In this case the 'transitionend' event

-Thanks to [@wesbos](https://twitter.com/wesbos) and JavaScript30.com[https://Javascript30.com
+Thanks to [@wesbos](https://twitter.com/wesbos) and JavaScript30.com[https://Javascript30.com]